Welcome to PayPal!

 - eBay decides against you under its money back guarantee program (and you haven’t opted out).

 - Our investigation of a bank reversal made by a buyer or the buyer’s bank finds that the transaction was fraudulent.

 - PayPal sent the payment to you in error.

 - You received the payment for activities that violated this user agreement or any other agreement between you and PayPal.

-When you receive a payment, you are liable to PayPal for the full amount of the payment sent to you plus any fees if the payment is later invalidated for any reason.
-If the buyer paid in another currency, the full amount of the payment sent to you may be calculated in that currency, using PayPal’s transaction exchange rate (including our currency conversion fee) at the time the refund or reversal is processed.
-If your PayPal balance is insufficient to cover your liability for the payment amount plus the fees, then this will result in a negative PayPal balance.
-Any negative PayPal balance represents an amount that you owe to us, and, in this situation, you must immediately add funds to your PayPal balance to eliminate it.
-If you do not do so, PayPal may:
+When you receive a payment, you are liable to PayPal for the full amount of the payment sent to you plus any fees if the payment is later invalidated or reversed for any reason.
+If the buyer paid in another currency, the full amount of that payment may be calculated in that currency, using the transaction exchange rate (including our currency conversion fee) that applies at the time the refund or reversal is processed.
+If your PayPal balance doesn’t cover the payment amount due plus the fees, we may use any of the payment methods linked to your PayPal account to cover the amount due.
+If the payment methods linked to your PayPal account don’t cover the amount due, this will result in a negative PayPal balance.
+A negative PayPal balance represents an amount that you owe to us, and, in this situation, you must immediately add funds to your PayPal balance to resolve it.
+If you don’t, PayPal may:

-- engage in collection efforts to recover such amounts from you;
+- engage in collection efforts to recover the amount due from you;

 - take any and all action as outlined under Amounts owed to PayPal; or